nickgammon/G-Pascal/markdown/pascal_compiler.md

 ## Reserved words {#reserved_words}

 The following words are reserved by the compiler.
-They are also tokenised in the source, so they will always be displayed in lower-case with a preceding space.
-They may not be used as identifiers in the compiler or labels in the assembler.
+They may not be used as identifiers (variables, constants, function or procedure names) in the compiler.

 ```
-abs, address, and, array, begin, call, case, char, chr, const,
+address, and, array, begin, call, case, char, chr, const,
-cursor, delay, digitalread, digitalwrite, div, do, downto, else,
-end, for, function, getkey, hex, if, integer, lcdclear, lcdhome,
+div, do, downto, else, end, for, function, hex, if, integer,
-lcdpos, lcdwrite, mem, memc, mod, not, of, or, pinmode, procedure,
+mem, memc, mod, not, of, or, procedure, read, repeat, shl,
-random, read, repeat, shl, shr, then, to, until, var, while, write,
+shr, then, to, until, var, while, write, writeln, xor
-writeln, xor
 ```

 ---